xullnn/ls_pull_over_push/225/answers.md

 What is a high-order function? what is a first-class function?

-- A high-oder function is a function either accepts functions as arguments or returns a function object, or both.
+- A high-oder function is a function either accepts functions as arguments or returns a function, or both.
 - first-class function: when we say "first-class something", we mean that the "something" is a value that can be passed, assigned, referenced etc. In other words, we treat it as other normal values in that language.
   - the concept of high-order function is based on the "first-class" concept.